HASE-Group/.github/profile/README.md

 ## Documentation

 A User Guide for HASE can be accessed via the Help command in the Menu Bar (select Index).
-This User Guide is also available on the HASE website at HASE User Guide.
+This User Guide is also available here [User Guide](https://github.com/HASE-Group/hase_iii_userguide/blob/main/README.md).
 The latter will generally be more up to date, since updating the Guide in the HASE application requires a new release of HASE itself.

 ### Disclaimers, Etc